Category: Climate Change

 AI’s Seemingly Elusive Infrastructure – I

 ChatGTP’s sudden and arguably premature success has yet again exposed the usually overlooked link between so-called “virtual” digital technologies and very tangible infrastructure.
 Indeed, early adopters of the latest incarnation of GTP-3-based bots directly experienced repeated network and login failures.
-That surely happened to me a few times back in December when I first started…
+That happened a few times in December when I started playing with the newly launched…

 How Green is AI?